 Where do the adoptable pets come from?

-About 75 percent of Broward County Animal Care’s adoptable dogs and cats are lost pets that were not reunited with their family.
+About 75 percent of Broward County Animal Care’s adoptable dogs and cats are lost pets that were not reunited with their families.
 The remaining pets have been surrendered by their owners, for a variety of reasons.

 Do you have puppies and kittens?

 The selection of adoptable cats and dogs at our Adoption Center changes daily.
 We recommend you check our Web site or visit our Adoption Center frequently to find a pet that’s right for you.
 The most common puppies available for adoption will grow to become medium or large dogs.
 The shelter occasionally receives puppies that will remain small, but they are not as common.

 Do you have a specific breed of dog or cat?

 Can I place a deposit on a pet?

 Yes, you are able to place a $20 non-refundable deposit on a Lost Dog or Cat who is hoping to be reunited with his owner.

 Pets that have identification on them (collar with a tag, microchip or tattoo) are held by us for five (5) days.
-Pets without identification are held for three (3) days.
+Dogs without identification are held for three (3) days.
 Healthy cats are placed into adoption.
 Unsocialized cats are spayed/neutered and returned to the neighborhood where they were found.

 During this “hold/wait” time you may select and place a $20 non-refundable deposit on a Lost Dog or Cat.